 Incineration is still the preferred way to process Type I to Type IV waste without endangering the health of patients, staff or anyone coming into contact with them.

-You will see our range of medical incinerators located in hospitals and health clinics across the globe.
-Most recently, including 26 medical incinerators to the Egyptian Army for use in military hospitals across Egypt.
+You will see our range of medical incinerators located in hospitals and health clinics across every continent.
+Most recently, including 26 medical incinerators to the Egyptian Army for use in military hospitals throughout Egypt.

 Due to the secondary chamber with its 2 second retention period* & minimum operating temperature of 850°C, our medical incinerator range is perfect to process most types of medical & pathological waste such as:

 Waste contaminated with blood & bodily fluids, bacterias & stocks of infectious agents from laboratory work, or from patients & equipment from isolation wards.